Board-Certified Surgical Specialist

-At Arkansas Veterinary Emergency & Specialists, Matt Field is a veterinarian who exclusively performs surgery using state-of-the-art technology while putting your pet’s safety and comfort at the forefront.
+At Arkansas Veterinary Emergency & Specialists, Matt Field is a board-certified surgical specialists who uses state-of-the-art technology while putting your pet’s safety and comfort at the forefront.

-Matt Field, DVM, is dedicated to providing the very best in surgical care.
+Dr. Matt Field is dedicated to providing the very best in surgical care.
 He has undergone additional training after veterinary school, including an internship of at least one year as well as a three-year residency program designed to meet guidelines created by the American College of Veterinary Surgeons (ACVS).
 While in the care of our team, your pet will be in good hands.

 Learning what to expect before your pet's surgery will help make the process easier for you and your beloved pet.